punassuming/ranger.el/README.md

 The window on the right side is designated as the preview window.
-The visibility of the preview window can be toggled with the `ranger-preview-file` setting and the keybinding `zi`.
+The visibility of the preview window can be toggled with the `ranger-preview-file` setting and the keybinding `i`.
 Files will be previewed in the preview window when selected.
-A raw preview of the file is set by default with the `ranger-show-literal` setting, but can be toggled by `zf`, at which case a fully formatted preview of the file will be shown.
+A raw preview of the file is set by default with the `ranger-show-literal` setting, but can be toggled by `zi`, at which case a fully formatted preview of the file will be shown.
 Additionally, when `ranger-show-literal` is disabled, images and archive contents will be shown in the preview window when selected.
 When a directory is selected in the ranger